Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 ```
 {
-  visits: integer // How many times the respondent would visit this exhibit
+  visits: integer // [1-10] How many times the respondent would visit this exhibit
-  nps: integer // The NPS rating of the user
+  rating: integer // [1-10] Rating given by the user, for NPS calculation
   populations: { // Which populations the respondent thinks would like this
     // for each of these: `true` means the population would support it
     male: boolean